Valid HTML 4.01 Transitional Valid CSS Valid SVG 1.0

 C:\Users\Stefan\Desktop\streams:.vbs(1, 1) WshShell.Exec: This version of C:\Users\Stefan\Desktop\streams:.dos is not compatible with the version of Windows you're running.
 Check your computer's system information to see whether you need an x86 (32-bit) or x64 (64-bit) version of the program, and then contact the software publisher.

-7. Write an ANSI C source code to another alternate data stream, for example .c, of the file or subdirectory created in step 1.:
+7. Write an ANSI C source code to the alternate data stream .c of the file or subdirectory created in step 1.:

 1>streams:.c ECHO unsigned _DllMainCRTStartup(void *module, unsigned reason, void *context) { return 0; }